calliope-project/calliope/doc/user/building.rst

 For parameters that vary in time, time series data can be added to a model in two ways:

 * by reading in CSV files
-* by passing ``pandas`` dataframes as arguments in ``calliope.Model`` when called from a python session.
+* by passing ``pandas`` dataframes as arguments in ``calliope.Model`` called from a python session.

-Reading in timeseries from CSV files is possible when a model is run from both the command-line tool as well running interactively with python.
+Reading in CSV files is possible from both the command-line tool as well running interactively with python (see :doc:`running` for details).
 However, passing dataframes as arguments in ``calliope.Model`` is possible only when running from a python session.
-See (see :doc:`running`) for details on the differences in these methods of running a model.

 Reading in CSV files
 --------------------